 St. Louis, MO 63197-9000

-Contact your bank or go to their website to set up this service.
-To make sure your bank processes your premium payments correctly, you’ll need to give the bank this information:
+- Contact your bank or go to their website to set up this service.
+(Not all banks offer this service and some charge a fee.)

 Medicare Premium Collection Center